zhanglabtools/STALocator/README.md

 python setup.py build
 python setup.py install
 ```
-In addition, if you choose to install STALOC in a virtual environment,
+In addtion, if you choose to install STALOC in a virtual environment,
-you must install the imageio and igraph packages first.
+you should install the imageio and igraph packages first.

+And if you choose to use R in jupyter notebook,
+you should install the R kernel in jupyter notebook first.

 ## Tutorials
 The following are detailed tutorials.
 Some related additional files can be downloaded [here](https://drive.google.com/drive/folders/1LX6hlI1gWtflLbl-hkghAtUu0aQG95Gi).